ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 expect to find collections when attempting to use them.
 If you don't specify a path value, ``ansible-galaxy collection install`` installs the collection in the first path defined in :ref:`COLLECTIONS_PATHS`, which by default is ``~/.ansible/collections``.

+If you want to use a collection directly out of a checked out git repository, see :ref:`hacking_collections`.

 Next, try using the local collection inside a playbook.
 For examples and more details see :ref:`Using collections <using_collections>`

 .. _collections_scm_install: